BUDDHISM, THE MIDDLE WAY and THE THIRD TRUTH

-When applied to the body it seemed to indicate taking care of the body, not ignoring it or being finicky and over-sanitised.
+When applied to the body, it seemed to indicate taking care of it, not ignoring it or being finicky and over-sanitised.
 Again, this left a vague, broad area of moderation.

-It avoids the pleasure which leads to wanting more.
+Panoramic sensing also belongs to the list of conditions which fulfil the Third Truth, it is a way of relating to the world without wanting anything from it.
 The only thing panoramic sensing leads to, if it is pleasurable, is more panoramic sensing.

 I doubt Buddha would have suggested either moderation or renunciation as both ideas already existed in Hinduism, and i believe his message was something new.
 Renunciation is also an integral part of the ascetic way, and thus one of the two extremes which the Middle Way avoids.